ccatobs/MODBUS/README.md

 * Owing to Python's pymodbus module, registers can solely be updated on the whole, which particularly applies for strings, bits and 8 bit-integers of the leading and trailing bytes.
-* No locking mechanism is applied for parallel reading and writing (see also MODBUS Web API).
+* No locking mechanism is applied for parallel reading and writing, except for the MODBUS Web API.
 * When updating bit maps for a 16-bit register, say *TEST0*, note that the payload needs to be formatted as of below.
 If less than 16 bits are provided,